-- Federal Count Data List-provides a list of students that are compliant, non-compliant, or both when their Annual IEP and FIE Due Dates are compared to the Snapshot date. - Report utilized on a bimonthly basis. - Instructional Arrangements- provides a list of students by Instructional Arrangement based on their last IEP Meeting Date. - Report utilized weekly to check for accuracy, Homebound, residential facility tracker, and out of district placements. - SPP Indicator 11-measures the percentage of the children who were evaluated within the state established timeline after receiving informed, written parental consent to evaluate. - Report utilized weekly for evaluation compliance. - SPP Indicator 12-percentage of children referred to Part C prior to age 3, who are found eligible for Part B and who have an IEP developed and implemented by their third birthday. - Report utilized weekly for evaluation compliance.
+- Federal Count Data List-provides a list of students that are compliant, non-compliant, or both when their Annual IEP and FIE Due Dates are compared to the Snapshot date.
+The Program Specialist runs the report for Compliance bimonthly for non-compliant students. - Instructional Arrangements- provides a list of students by Instructional Arrangement based on their last IEP Meeting Date.
+The Program Specialist runs the report weekly to check for accuracy, Homebound, residential facility tracker, and out of district placements. - SPP Indicator 11-measures the percentage of the children who were evaluated within the state established timeline after receiving informed, written parental consent to evaluate.
+Run weekly for evaluation compliance. - SPP Indicator 12-percentage of children referred to Part C prior to age 3, who are found eligible for Part B and who have an IEP developed and implemented by their third birthday.
+The Program Specialist runs the report weekly for evaluation compliance.

-The Special Education Department contacts the appropriate CCC (elementary), ARD Facilitator (MS/HS) to review compliance concerns and discuss action plan for correction.
-Once the campus staff corrects the error, they are to notify the appropriate Special Education Department staff member regarding the corrected compliance.
-If the compliance error is not corrected, the situation is escalated to the CCC/AF supervisor as appropriate.
+The Program Specialist for Compliance contacts the appropriate CCC (elementary), ARD Facilitator (MS/HS) to review compliance concerns and discuss action plan for correction.
+Once the campus staff corrects the error, they are to notify the Program Specialist for Compliance.
+If the compliance error is not corrected, the Program Specialist for Compliance contacts the appropriate campus administrator and assistant director to discuss next steps.